The Ultimate Catering for Buffet Checklist You Need Now

 Planning catering for buffet style in Melbourne can feel overwhelming.
 How much food do you really need, what menu will please everyone, and how do you keep everything looking polished while you host, network, or enjoy your celebration?

 Use this catering for buffet checklist as your step-by-step guide.
-Follow it from top to bottom and you will have a well organised, generous and stress free spread, whether you are planning Melbourne buffet catering for a corporate function, wedding or private party.
+Follow it from top to bottom and you will have a well organised, generous and stress free spread, whether you are planning Melbourne buffet cateringfor a corporate function, wedding or private party.
+If you want a ready made shortcut, Your Private Chef’sbuffet catering Melbournepackages give you abundant mains, sides and salads delivered in elegant trays and temperature safe packaging, with optional VIP set up so your buffet looks professional from the moment guests arrive [1].

 Clarify Your Event And Guest Needs

-Is this a networking lunch, milestone birthday, relaxed engagement party or corporate end of year event?
+• Occasion and formality Is this a networking lunch, milestone birthday, relaxed engagement party or corporate end of year event?
 Buffet catering suits casual to semi formal occasions where you want guests to mingle and serve themselves, rather than a plated, highly formal dinner [2].

-Breakfast, brunch, lunch, afternoon tea or dinner will all change what you need on the table and how much people eat [3].
+• Time of day Breakfast, brunch, lunch, afternoon tea or dinner will all change what you need on the table and how much people eat [3].

-A two hour cocktail party uses very different quantities to a five hour wedding reception.
+• Duration of the event A two hour cocktail party uses very different quantities to a five hour wedding reception.

-Are your guests mostly colleagues who will eat quickly between sessions, friends who linger at the table, or a mix of adults and children?
+• Guest profile Are your guests mostly colleagues who will eat quickly between sessions, friends who linger at the table, or a mix of adults and children?

-Having these details settled will make it much easier to choose between buffet food catering options and decide how substantial your menu should be.
+Having these details settled will make it much easier to choose betweenbuffet food cateringoptions and decide how substantial your menu should be.

 Decide If A Buffet Is The Right Style

 Buffet catering is flexible, social and can be very cost effective.
 It lets guests choose their own portions and mix of dishes, which is ideal when you have a wide range of tastes and dietary needs [4].
+It is a good fit if you:

 • Want guests to move around and mingle